-Concrete Jungle, an Atlanta-based nonprofit, recovers the abundance of ignored, fresh produce growing in our streets, yards, and parks to meet health and nutrition needs of our homeless and food insecure population.
-It is well-documented that food insecure people have a higher rate of chronic disease, in part due to limited access to healthy food such as fresh fruit and vegetables.
-For many partner agencies, Concrete Jungle is the only consistent provider of fresh produce harvested and given at its peak ripeness (not at the end of its shelf life).
+Concrete Jungle, an Atlanta-based nonprofit, transforms overlooked and underutilized fruit trees and land into a healthy food source for communities in need.
+There is an abundance of ignored, fresh produce growing in our streets, yards, and parks which can help meet the health and nutrition needs of our homeless and food insecure population.
+It is well-documented that food insecure people have a higher rate of chronic disease, in part due to limited access to healthy food such as fresh fruits and vegetables.
+For many partner food pantries, Concrete Jungle is the only consistent provider of fresh produce harvested and delivered at its peak ripeness (not at the end of its shelf life).
 Concrete Jungle began in 2009 as a volunteer-run organization and established itself as a 501(c)(3) in 2016.
-Since its inception, Concrete Jungle has identified and mapped 3,008 fruit trees in and around Atlanta, collected more than 161,000 pounds (over 647,000 servings) of fresh fruits and vegetables to distribute to local soup kitchens and food pantries, and added new initiatives, including education programming, an urban farm, a satellite office in Athens, and a Covid-19 grocery delivery program.
+Since its inception, Concrete Jungle has identified and mapped over 4,200 fruit trees around Atlanta and Athens, GA, and collected hundreds of thousands of fresh fruits and vegetables to distribute to local soup kitchens and food pantries.

 Doghead Farm is Concrete Jungle’s half acre urban farm in the Sylvan Hills neighborhood of Southwest Atlanta.
 Since we started the farm in 2012, Concrete Jungle has grown more than 5,400 pounds of beets, carrots, collards, cucumbers, eggplant, peppers, potatoes, radishes, summer squash, sweet potatoes, tomatoes, turnips, and winter squash.
 Volunteers help grow and harvest produce on the farm year-round.

 - Adventure Picks Communications & Volunteer Outreach Guide at Concrete Jungle